HelenReis/canary-server-deployment/README.md

 - Run `kubectl get services -n base` to verify if the nginx-controller and nginx-controller-admission are both available
 - Run `kubectl create namespace base` to create the namespace where the deployment resources will be placed
 - Navigate to the `deployment` directory on the project on CMD and run `kubectl apply -f .` to apply all the resources that Kubernetes will use to run the application
-- Navigate in your favorite browser to `kubernetes.docker.internal/weatherforecast` and have your application running on Kubernetes balancing your application in 30% of the traffic on the canary server and 70% on the default server :blush:
+- Navigate in your favorite browser to `kubernetes.docker.internal/weatherforecast` and have your application running on Kubernetes balancing the traffic in your on 30% on the canary server and 70% on the default server :blush:
 - [You can look for more Kubernetes commands here and play with it locally](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands)

 ## :eyes: What's next